Review by Frank Plowright

 The art hasn’t fared better.
-The jagged close-up style employed by Giffen at the time wasn’t really suited to what was intended as widescreen action.
+The jagged close-up style employed by Giffen at the time (sample) wasn’t really suited to what was intended as widescreen action.
 Steve Lightle’s approach is more sympathetic, but this was his first professional work, and it shows.
 On the other side of the equation veteran artist Joe Orlando hadn’t drawn a comic in years, and that also shows.

 Then there’s the tragic moment.
 Both creators had favourite cast members and those they disliked.
 To their credit, the latter category hadn’t been obvious during their run on the title, but Levitz in his introduction lays the blame for the tragedy within squarely at Giffen’s door.
 It’s intended to emphasise the danger the Legionnaires face overall, but is another area where the passage of time hasn’t best served this story.

 Some elements still work well, a particularly the odious young Ol-Vir (think snotty kid with Superman’s powers), the reconstruction of Light Lass, and the inconvenient intervention of politics, but overall An Eye for an Eye no longer maintains its reputation.